 Used to determine what parser should be instantiated to read the member file(s).

-OPTIONAL (free string): Description of the role of this PDF member
+OPTIONAL (free string): Description of the role of this set member.

 MANDATORY (enum string): 'central' or 'error' or 'replica' or 'variation'

-The type of this PDF, i.e. is it a central (canonical) PDF or is it meant for use as either a Hessian error or a replica member of a statistical ensemble.
+The type of this set member, i.e. is it a central (canonical) function or is it meant for use as either a Hessian error or a replica member of a statistical ensemble.
 Parameter variation members given at the end of a set should have type 'variation', (but 'central' is allowed for backward compatibility).